Finding the best places to eat in Las Vegas on a budget isn’t hard, to be honest. After all, Vegas vacations can be done on a budget very easily.

 The Buffet at Luxor is one of the cheapest buffets on the Las Vegas strip.

 Aside from the delicious Mexican food, Chayo has an awesome rooftop overlooking the LINQ promenade AND a mechanical rooster.
-Yes, rooster!!
+And yes, I meant rooster!!

 Now who’s up for an Eggslut stop after dancing the night away at Marquee?